vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

  Here I try to see how my reconstruction methods fair against fully built libraries like KF.LightGlueMatcher and papers like Hierarchical Localization, I used the sample datasets in hand to see how the reconstruction fairs here https://github.com/cvg/Hierarchical-Localization/
+For instance the same church that we were earlier attempting to reconstruct is visible here after using all 70 images of it.

 ![ezgif-2-a66429bc02](https://github.com/vijayvanapalli96/vjvanapalli.github.io/assets/46009628/6d89b85f-52ce-443e-a708-2379182fa23e)